poshplum/poshplum/README.md

 place your application's conceptual objects into Plum's UI components, making them tangible to your app's users.
 This gives your app a simple touch-ready interface that people understand intuitively.

+Be sure to configure webpack with e.g. MiniCssExtractPlugin and HtmlWebpackPlugin, to include the styles in your project's output files.  `import "poshplum/plum.css"` from your app's entrypoint, and the plugins should bundle and insert the styles in the the page.

+If you want to customize the Spectre.css SCSS defaults and compile the scss in your own project's build, we'll gladly take a PR and/or a sponsor for exposing the bundled plum-defaults.scss + spectre's .scss as an output from the Rollup build.

 #### Card